-1. Introduction 5 2.
-The Mossbourne Federation's Commitment to Safeguarding 6 3.
-Our Approach to Safeguarding Children 7 3.1 Information about Safeguarding for Pupils 7 3.2 Partnership with Parents 7 3.3 Partnerships with Others 7 3.4 Identifying children who may have been significantly harmed 8 3.5 Taking action to ensure that children are safe at school and home 9 3.5.1 What all staff must report 9 3.5.2 Managing disclosures 10 3.5.3 Actions by a Designated Safeguarding Lead (DSL) 10 3.5.4 Actions following a child protection referral to social care 11 3.5.5 Dealing with disagreements and escalation of concerns 11 3.6 Use of Reasonable Force to Safeguard 12 3.7 Extended School and Off-Site Arrangements 12 3.8 Online Safety 12 3.9 Photography and Images 13 3.10 Safeguarding Children at greater risk of abuse 14 3.10.1 Safeguarding Children with SEND 14 3.10.2 Safeguarding Children with Family Members in Prison 14 3.10.3 Safeguarding Children involved in the court system 14 3.10.4 Safeguarding Children with a Social Worker 15 3.10.5 Safeguarding Looked After Children (LAC) and Previously Looked After Children (PLA C) 15 3.10.6 Safeguarding Children who are Homeless or at Risk of Becoming Homeless 15 4.
-Providing a safe and supportive environment 16 4.1 Safer Recruitment and Selection 16
+1. Introduction 6 2.
+The Mossbourne Federation's Commitment to Safeguarding 7 3.
+Our Approach to Safeguarding Children 3.1 Information about Safeguarding for Pupils 9 3.2 Partnership with Parents 9 3.3 Partnerships with Others 9 3.4 Identifying children who may have been significantly harmed 10 3.5 Taking action to ensure that children are safe at school and home 11 3.5.1 What all staff must report 3.5.2 Managing disclosures 12 3.5.3 Actions by a Designated Safeguarding Lead (DSL) 13 3.5.4 Actions following a child protection referral to social care or the police 13 3.5.5 Dealing with disagreements and escalation of concerns 13 3.6 Use of Reasonable Force to Safeguard 14 3.7 Extended School and Off-Site Arrangements 14 3.8 Online Safety 15 3.9 Photography and Images 16 3.10 Safeguarding Children at greater risk of abuse 16 3.10.1 Safeguarding Children with SEND or certain health conditions 17 3.10.2 Safeguarding Children with Family Members in Prison 17 3.10.3 Safeguarding Children involved in the court system 17 3.10.4 Safeguarding Children with a Social Worker 18 3.10.5 Safeguarding Looked After Children (LAC) and Previously Looked After Children (PLAC) 18 3.10.6 Safeguarding Children who are Homeless or at Risk of Becoming Homeless 18 4.
+Providing a safe and supportive environment 19 4.1 Safer Recruitment and Selection 19 4.2 Safe Practice 19

-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024